Science Focus Area: National Renewable Energy Laboratory

 - Laboratory Research Manager: Adam Bratis1

-- Co-Investigators: Jeffrey Linger1, Jianping Yu1, Wei Xiong1, Karsten Zengler2, Yo Suzuki3, Katie Arnolds1
+- Co-Investigators: Jeffrey Linger1, Katie Arnolds1, Jianping Yu1, Wei Xiong1, Karsten Zengler2, Yo Suzuki3, Clifford Louime4

 - Participating Institutions: 1National Renewable Energy Laboratory, 2University of California-San Diego, 3J.
-Craig Venter Institute
+Craig Venter Institute, 4University of Puerto Rico, Rio Piedras

-Secure Biosystems Design.
-As part of the IMAGINE BioSecurity Science Focus Area led by the National Renewable Energy Laboratory (NREL), an integrative and iterative biocontainment pipeline includes the design and incorporation of trackable biocontainment modules in industrial microbes using genome-scale engineering strategies.
-The resulting engineered strains are experimentally analyzed to assess their growth, escape frequency, and bioproductivity using high-throughput screening analyses in laboratory and environmental settings.
-Computational robustness and metabolic modeling are deployed to develop a systems understanding of the underlying mechanisms that govern the efficacy of biocontainment and metabolic fitness.
-Model-informed knowledgebases enable iterative improvement of biocontainment designs.
+Secure Biosystems Design Platform.
+The IMAGINE SFA led by the National Renewable Energy Laboratory (NREL) has established an integrative and iterative biocontainment platform to build, characterize, and predictively design biocontainment in microbial systems.
+Trackable biocontainment modules are incorporated in industrial microbes using genome-scale engineering strategies.
+The resultant engineered microbes are experimentally analyzed to assess their growth, escape frequency, and bioproductivity using high-throughput screening analyses in laboratory and environmental settings, including bioreactor scaleup and plant-soil microbe mesocosm deployment.
+Genome-scale metabolic modeling is applied to develop a systems understanding of the underlying mechanisms that govern the efficacy of biocontainment and metabolic fitness.
+Model-informed knowledgebases enable iterative improvement of biocontainment designs with the goal of establishing predictive design capacity.
 [Courtesy NREL]

 Summary